shutter-network/shutter-dao/README.md

 MAINNET_SAFE_SALT=
 ```

 Make sure to have the account funded with at least XXX ETH.
-Note that the total costs to deploy the DAO depend on the actual gas price.
+Note that the total costs to deploy a DAO depend on the actual gas price.

 ## 2) Modify DAO parameters

-If you want to alter the DAO parameter settings, you can make the following changes:
+If you want to alter DAO parameter settings, you can make the following changes:

 ### 2.1) Changing token allocations and vesting schedules
 You need to generate a new Merkle root hash to change token allocation and vesting schedules.